 The holidays come but once a year, and we plan to make the most of them—and all their Instagrammable fodder.
-Few things are more photogenic than ugly Christmas sweaters, carefully wrapped gifts or the first snow of the season, and we have our phones at the ready to capture each and every magical moment.
+Few things are more photogenic than ugly Christmas sweaters, aesthetically wrapped gifts or the perfect gingerbread latte, and we have our phones at the ready to capture each and every magical moment.
 The only issue?
 Figuring out what to caption our 100th holiday Instagram can be a serious challenge.
 (Even avid ‘grammers have their limits.)
 That’s where holiday quotes for Instagram captions come in.

 Holiday quotes encapsulate the best of what the holidays have to offer.
 They transform the intangible magic of the holiday season into a series of pithy words and phrases—leaving the reader feeling both in awe at the sheer feat of language and transplanted into a similarly magical setting.
 Good Instagram quotes do the same damn thing; the two are a match made in heaven.